-While external factors like government policy changes are sometimes unexpected, that doesn’t mean you can’t prepare for them.
+While many challenges (like COVID) are unexpected, that doesn’t mean you can’t try to prepare for them and manage them.
 The most effective way for a business to prime itself to be flexible and adaptive is to develop a framework for conducting an environmental scan.

 An environmental scan is the process of methodically gathering, analyzing, and interpreting data about external opportunities and threats.
 It’s a mechanism to collect relevant information about the outside world, your competitors, and your company itself.

 One of the most popular methods used to perform an environmental scan is the PESTEL analysis.
 This model is an external factor evaluation matrix that focuses on six spheres of data:

 - (P)olitical: The extent to which a government may influence the economy and thereby impact organizations within a certain industry.
 This includes government policy, political stability, and trade and tax policy.